-Budleigh Salterton is a small seaside town on the East Devon coast in South West England, lying about fifteen miles southeast of Exeter and five miles east of Exmouth, Budleigh Salterton occupies a prime position within the East Devon Area of Outstanding Natural Beauty (AONB) and forms part of the Jurassic Coast UNESCO World Heritage Site.
+Budleigh Salterton is a small seaside town on the East Devon coast in South West England, about fifteen miles southeast of Exeter and five miles east of Exmouth.
+Budleigh Salterton occupies a prime position within the East Devon National Landscape that forms part of the Jurassic Coast UNESCO World Heritage Site.

 Known for its long pebble beach, red cliffs, Otter Estuary Nature Reserve and relaxed charm, Budleigh is one of the most peaceful coastal towns in Devon.